adobe/helix-cli/README.md

 For now, this is just normal content of _this_ repository, but could be cloned or submoduled here.

-In the `config.js` we define the strand configurations and the location of the code and content repositories.
+In the `config.js` we define the strain configurations and the location of the code and content repositories.
 For local development, one can choose either a (local) git server URL or a filesystem path that points to a directory.

 ```js